runar-labs/runar-swift/swift-serializer/SWIFT_ALIGNMENT.md

 - `UInt8/UInt16/UInt32/UInt64` → `u8/u16/u32/u64`
 - `Float` → `f32`, `Double` → `f64`

-Notes:
-- Swift `Int`/`UInt` are platform‑width.
-For cross‑platform determinism, either:
-  - Disallow `Int/UInt` in public APIs and prefer explicit sizes; or
+Decisions (Swift):
-  - Normalize `Int` as `i64` and `UInt` as `u64` on 64‑bit Apple platforms, documenting the rule.
-Tests should fixate this mapping.
-[Sounds good. go ahead with  Normalize `Int` as `i64` and `UInt` as `u64` on 64‑bit Apple platforms]
+- Normalize `Int` as `i64` and `UInt` as `u64` on 64‑bit Apple platforms.
+Prefer explicit fixed‑width integer types in public models; add tests to enforce the mapping.

-- 128‑bit integers do not exist natively; if supported in Swift SDK, encode/decode as `String` or via BigInt lib consistent with the spec.
-Lets go with String an developers using this can then convert the string representaqtion to a BigInt using their library of choice.
+- Represent 128‑bit integers (`i128`/`u128`) as `String` in Swift for encode/decode.
+Developers can convert to BigInt using a library of their choice if needed.

 ---

-### 11) API Parity: Typed Accessors and No‑Copy Goals
+### 12) API Parity: Typed Accessors and No‑Copy Goals

 Rust accessors:
 - `as_type_ref::<T>() -> Arc<T>` lazy‑materializes on demand with decrypt fallback via registry.